sanketnbajad/website/content/project/redshift/index.md

 ---
 title: Redshift of Earthquakes

-summary: A Julia Toolbox for Geophysical Modeling and Inverse Problems.
+summary: A robust factorization of the teleseismic waveforms resulting from an earthquake.
 tags:
 - blind deconvolution
 - rupture characterization